cdapio/cdap/docs/loom-docs/source/guide/admin/server-config.rst

     - "/var/loom/data"
     - Local data directory that default in-memory Zookeeper and embedded Derby will use.
   * - loom.task.timeout.seconds
-    - 3600
+    - 1800
     - Seconds before the server will timeout a provisioner's task and marks it as failed
   * - loom.cluster.cleanup.seconds
     - 180
-    - Interval in seconds between each check for tasks to time out
+    - Interval in seconds between server housekeeping runs.
+Housekeeping includes timing out tasks, expiring clusters, etc.
+  * - scheduler.run.interval.seconds
+    - 1
+    - Interval in seconds various runs are scheduled on the server.
   * - loom.netty.exec.num.threads
     - 50
     - Number of execution threads for the server